-'I just saw red, I know I'm going to get in the s*** for this': Neighbour kills man with brain cancer
+'I just saw red, I know I'm going to get in the s*** for this': Man kills neighbour with brain cancer

 "[But] the Crown will not take his plea to manslaughter, they want him for murder and so here we are to fight over which it is."

-Of the Crown's 21 witnesses set down to give evidence, Patricia was the first to be called.
+Of the Crown's 21 witnesses set to give evidence, Patricia was the first to be called and will continue on Tuesday.

-She will continue to give evidence on Tuesday in the trial, before Justice Helen Cull, which is estimated to take two weeks.
+The retrial, before Justice Helen Cull, is estimated to take two weeks.